AngelRodRo/test-api/readme.md

         For more details visited: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes

 ## Considerations
-- Do not forget to place the paths correctly, for example "/api/messages/" is not the same as "/api/messages"
+- Do not forget to place the paths correctly, for example "/api/messages/" is not the same as "/api/messages".
+For reasons of time, it was not valid.
 - Was extended data model of User for authentication.
 Added email and password.

 ## References